Frequently Asked Questions (FAQs)

 All felonies and some misdemeanors need to be reviewed by the Review Committee at Yale.
-Positions that entail driving will require a motor vehicle check and positions that entail the handling of money will require a credit check.
+Positions that require driving will require a motor vehicle check.
+Positions that involve the handling of money will require a credit check.
 Most library and museum, Controller's Office and Security positions also require credit checks.
-Accurate representation on resumes of work and education is mandatory; falsification will not meet Yale policy.

 Who is on the review committee?

 It is comprised of members from General Counsel, Risk Management, and Human Resources.

 Who do I contact if I have a question about the process or the status of my background check?